Research and References

 In late 2016, the Commission contracted the University of Wollongong to conduct an environmental scan of the Australian healthcare sector.
 The report describes the current status of the collection and use of PROMs in Australian healthcare and identifies NSW Health (the Agency for Clinical Innovation and the Cancer Institute NSW) as a leading public sector agency engaged in the use and collection of PROMs.

 To complement the environmental scan, the Commission also contracted the University of Wollongong to complete a literature review which provides a synthesis of international evidence on the collection and use of PROMs in healthcare.
 The literature review is intended to inform best practice and learn from other countries' experiences.

 Patient Reported Measures in the integrated care context

-The expert scoping paper was produced to provide information, guidance and recommendations for the PRMs Program.
+An expert scoping paper was produced by Professor Jack Chen for the ACI with a focus on integrated care.
+This paper was produced to provide information, guidance and recommendations for the PRMs program.

 The literature demonstrates that patients who are engaged in their health care tend to experience better outcomes, and choose less costly interventions after they participate in a process of shared decision making.

 Using Patient Reported Outcomes (PROs) has been shown to allow for better communication and improved shared decision making between patients and providers.